Have you considered selling your art, but everyone tells you there is no money in art?

 Marketing does not make a person honest or dishonest.

-Marketing your art is only showing your art to as many people as you can.
+Marketing your art is only showing your art to as many people as possible.

-If you are an honest person and people like your style, they will buy your art because they trust you.
+If you are honest and people like your style, they will buy your art because they trust you.